Understanding the Essentials of Planning: Unit vs. Lesson

 What's Lesson Planning?

-Lesson planning involves taking a piece-by-piece approach to my unit and zooming in on it to see the details.
+Lesson planning involves a piece-by-piece approach to your unit.
+It zooms in on the details of each lesson.

 How am I introducing it (background knowledge)?